slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"When poverty comes in the door love goes out the window."
 -- Proverb*

+> *"Between what is said and not meant, and what is meant and not said, most of love is lost."
+-- Kahlil Gibran*

+> *"People change and forget to tell each other."
+-- Lillian Hellman*

 ### What women value in men